erdemOzgedikI/optimus_snake/README.md

 * The score should be shown in its own box, and the score updates should be animated with CSS.
 * If the snake hit the borders the game should be over and a screen saying game over along with the score should be displayed.
 * If the snake hits its own tail, the game should be over and a screen saying game over along with the score should be displayed.
-* While playing the game on https://www.lcwaikiki.com/tr-TR/TR if you navigate to “About us” page the game won’t continue from where it left off.
+* While playing the game on https://www.lcwaikiki.com/tr-TR/TR if you navigate to About Us Page (http://corporate.lcwaikiki.com/hakkimizda) the game won’t continue from where it left off.
 We need you to make sure the game will continue from where it left off when we run the code again.
 * Write a comment on top of each function in the code, explaining the purpose of the function.
 * After you’ve fixed the errors in the project, please explain the reason for those errors in a separate document.